-If your trip to Tokyo coincides with a locally held sumo tournament, then watching one of these matches is a must.
-We will reveal when, where, how to get tickets and alternative options in case you are unable to see a live sumo wrestling match at a stadium.
+If your Tokyo trip coincides with a locally held sumo tournament, then watching a live match is an absolute must.
+We will reveal when, where, and how to get tickets, as well as alternative options, just in case you are unable to see a live sumo wrestling match at a stadium.

 The Ryogoku Kokugikan stadium

-Grand tournaments are held every second month somewhere in Japan, and half of these take place at the Ryogoku Kokugikan Stadium in Tokyo.
-Tickets, in general, go on sale one month prior to a tournament and sell out pretty quick.
-It’s advised to get your ticket in advance if you plan to attend a match that falls on a weekend or a national holiday because those sell out first.
-Sumo matches which takes place on normal weekdays are the best bet for those who didn’t get tickets far beforehand.
+Grand tournaments are held every second month somewhere in Japan, and half of them take place right here.
+Tickets, in general, go on sale one month before a tournament and sell out pretty fast.
+It’s advised to get your ticket well in advance if you plan to attend a match that falls on either a weekend or a national holiday because those sell out first.
+Attending sumo matches that take place on weekdays is the best bet for those who didn’t get tickets far in advance.

 Types of stadium seats

-Choosing the most comfortable type of seat is essential if you plan on watching a sumo event because you will be there for hours.
+Choosing the most comfortable kind of seat is essential if you plan on watching a sumo event because you will be there for hours.

 Box seats: Box seats are the most common seats available.
 You purchase a box, which generally seats 4 people, instead of one (as pictured below).
 You sit the traditional Japanese way – on cushioned floors, which can be uncomfortable unless you are used to it.
 A good solution is to buy a box seat for two people.
 That way you can stretch your legs out.
 Additionally, bring your own cushions for back support.